-With ample maintenance, your air conditioner can run for 15 years or greater.
-But even the most well-maintained air conditioner will need to be removed at some point.
+With ample maintenance, your air conditioner can last 15 years or longer.
+But even the most well-maintained air conditioner will need to be replaced eventually.

-When you’re getting started planning for air conditioning installation in Michigan City, we are aware that the expense is number one on your list of questions.
-The good news is that getting a new air conditioner might be more affordable than you are aware, due to rebates, our special offers and financing for qualified customers.
-You’ll also enjoy enhanced energy efficiency, which will typically pay off over the years through lower cooling bills.
+When you’re beginning to plan for air conditioning installation in Michigan City, we are aware that the price is at the top of your list of questions.
+The good news is that buying a new air conditioner may be more economical than you realize, thanks to rebates, our special offers and financing for qualified customers.
+You’ll also receive improved energy efficiency, which will typically pay off over time through lower cooling bills.

 Here’s what to prepare for when you’re replacing your air conditioner.